-Takeaways from Pete Carroll’s Monday press conference: Chris Carson, Bradley McDougald could be gametime decisions, J.D.
-McKissic won’t return this week, and more
+Pete Carroll reviews Seahawks’ loss to Chargers, has updates on Chris Carson, Bradley McDougald

 J.D.
 MCKISSIC WILL WAIT ANOTHER WEEK

-Carroll said McKissic, a running back who has been on Injured Reserve all season, won’t return until next week at the earliest.
+Carroll said McKissic, a running back who has been on injured reserve all season, won’t return until next week at the earliest.
 McKissic is eligible to return to practice now but Carroll said “he needs a little bit more time to make sure he’s right.’’

 McKissic suffered a fractured foot in the preseason.